ASSIGN Score – prioritising prevention of cardiovascular disease

 Professor Hugh Tunstall-Pedoe and Professor Mark Woodward updated the SHHEC database and extended the study to make cardiovascular disease the endpoint, rather than just coronary heart disease.

 The Scottish Government Health Department has funded further development work and implementation.
-The concept therefore originated within a professional body.
-It has been made to happen with funding from government sources and a medical charity, without commercial involvement.
+The concept therefore originated within a professional body and has been made to happen without commercial interest, and the score algorithm is published and accessible to all without charge.

 Estimate the risk